 Coordinate catering | I | R | C | I |

-- Each task has one A – someone who signs off.
+- Each task has one A – otherwise approval is unclear.

 Final Thoughts

-Unclear responsibilities in process analysis don’t go away by themselves.
-They must be revealed—and resolved.
-I use BPMN for structure and the RACI matrix for clarity.
+Unclear responsibilities in process analysis don’t disappear on their own.
+They must be uncovered and resolved.
+I use BPMN diagrams to show structure and responsibilities, and a RACI matrix to capture accountability and communication.

-If you want fewer delays and more accountability, ask the right questions.
-Then visualize the answers.
-Your team—and your processes—will thank you.
+If you want fewer delays and more accountability, ask the right questions, assign roles clearly, and visualize them in both BPMN and RACI.
+Your team—and your process—will thank you.

 Credits: Photo from Digital Buggu by Pexels